 Concert-goer, Toumani Diabaté, November 2011

-All seating at St George’s Hall will be reserved.
+Seating at St George’s Hall is reserved, except for the balcony area which is unreserved.
 Please be aware that some of the seating has limited leg room.
 If you are tall, please let the box office know when booking your tickets and they will advise accordingly.